WesWJensen/WesWJensen/README.md

 ### Hi there 👋 You're looking at my GitHub profile!
-I'm currently after a front-end job!
+I'm currently after a development job!
 My pinned projects are a mix of my best and my most recent works!
 I hope they impress!

 <!--
 **WesWJensen/WesWJensen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.